cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 System Datasets
 ---------------
-The Cask Data Application Platform comes with several system-defined Datasets, including key/value Tables, indexed Tables and time series.
+The Cask Data Application Platform comes with several system-defined Datasets, including but not limited to key/value Tables, indexed Tables and time series.
 Each of them is defined with the help of one or more embedded Tables, but defines its own interface.
-For example:
+Examples include:

 - The ``KeyValueTable`` implements a key/value store as a Table with a single column.